-Fallopian tube cancer starts in the fallopian tubes, which connect a woman's ovaries to her uterus.
+Fallopian tube cancer starts in the fallopian tubes, which connect a woman's ovaries to their uterus.
 Each month, an ovary releases one egg into the fallopian tube.
 The egg either gets fertilized by sperm, or it passes out of the body during a menstrual period.

 Fallopian tube cancer is very rare.
 Only about 1% of all reproductive cancers in women start in the fallopian tubes.